Holy Holy (Australian band)

-Holy Holy are an Australian indie rock band formed by songwriters Timothy Carroll (vocals, guitar) and Oscar Dawson (guitar) in 2011.
-The pair were later joined by Ryan Strathie (drums), and by touring musicians Graham Ritchie (bass guitar) and Matt Redlich (keyboards, backing vocals).
-They have released four top-20 studio albums and have been nominated for two ARIA Award.
+Holy Holy are an Australian indie rock band formed by songwriters Timothy Carroll (vocals, rhythm guitar) and Oscar Dawson (lead guitar) in 2011.
+The pair were later joined by session and touring musicians Ryan Strathie (drums) and Graham Ritchie (bass guitar).
+They have released six studio albums and have been nominated for two ARIA Awards.
+In 2025, the band announced that they would go on an indefinate hiatus.